 Different aspects of coffee impact your health, your stamina, awareness, reaction time, and more.
 We’ll get into the nitty-gritty of it all right here.

 First thing’s first, we need to look at the structure (anatomy) and composition of the coffee fruit.
 The photo below shows the natural coffee fruit and its anatomy.

 Coffee contains a vast amount of antioxidants, which are used to help combat issues in your body that slip past your immune system.

 Our bodies naturally oxidize, which affects our aging process and how our body handles stress.

 You need to roast coffee in order to get those antioxidant benefits, and you might actually get more benefits from light-roasted coffee as opposed to a dark roast.

-That’s because there’s a higher concentration of chlorogenic acid in light roast, which is an anti-inflammatory agent.
+That’s because there’s a higher concentration of chlorogenic acid in light roast, which is an antixodant and anti-inflammatory agent.

-It also has the highest concentration of antioxidants as opposed to dark roast coffee.
+Light roasts also has the highest concentration of other antioxidants as opposed to dark roast coffee.

 You can find evidence of antioxidants in coffee from mass marketing campaigns, most notably, Nestle’s “Green Coffee” that claims to contain a higher percentage of polyphenols.